stefan52a/circle/README.md

 ![alt text](https://github.com/stefan52a/circle/blob/master/circle.gif)

-Problem: Technology can be limited:
+PProblem: Technology can be limited:
 Technology based solely upon DP3T (PEPP-PT) , although we can implement it pretty fast, conceptually has its limits, i.e. the social support is missing, maybe good for phase 1;
     Most software known has other limits, either is not Open Source;
         does not have Privacy by Design;​